Brianelmo/Brianelmo/README.md

 <br>

-- I am a Front End specialized programmer 💻
+- I am a Web Developer 💻
 - Passionate about technology since childhood
 - Trained in the ONE program by Oracle and self-taught
 - My portfolio [Portfolio](https://brianelmo.github.io/Portfolio-Brian-Elmo/)